USPF Professional Championships

 Questions about eligibility?
 Contact Us.

-Entries will only be accepted online via this website; Professional entries must be accompanied by a $100 entry fee, payable via paypal as part of the entry process; the entry deadline has been extended to April 15, 2020.
-Competitors that scratch from the competition will forfeit their appearance fee; those that actually compete will be refunded one-half of the entry fee.
+Entries will only be accepted online via this website; Professional entries must be accompanied by a non-refundable $50 entry fee, payable via paypal as part of the entry process; the entry deadline this year is March 30, 2023.
 Tunes names must be submitted with the entry or the entry will be declined.
-Tune changes may be made until May 20, 2020 (30 days prior to the competition).
+Tune changes will be permitted through May 12, 2023.
 The organizers reserve the right to limit entries based on logistical limitations of the event.

 Send any tune changes to Peter Kent at email@example.com.